uselagoon/lagoon/docs/INSTALL.md

 # Install Lagoon on OpenShift

-Lagoon is not only capable to deploy into OpenShit, it actually runs in OpenShift.
+Lagoon is not only capable to deploy into OpenShift, it actually runs in OpenShift.
 This creates the just tiny chicken-egg problem of how to install Lagoon on an OpenShift when there is no Lagoon yet.

 Luckily we can use the local development environment to kickstart another Lagoon in any OpenShift, running somewhere in the world.